strategineer/personal-website/content/blog/2025-05-17/index.md

 {{< book "maze_rats" >}}

-# Spark Tables.
+# Spark Tables

 In Maze Rats, after a long rest, PCs with one or more spell slots rolls on a series of three different tables to generate each spell's name, with the mechanics of the spell being determined by the GM based on the name.

 For example, rolling on the first table might produce an Ethereal Effect and Physical Element spell, two subsequent rolls on the relevant tables might result in a spell named "Bewildering Insect".

-Then, the GM will quickly make a ruling about what the spell will generally do when cast to give guidance to the player on how it might be used.
+Then, the GM will quickly make a ruling about what the spell will do when cast to give guidance to the player on how it might be used.
 When the PC casts the spell, the GM can nail down the specifics based on context and the player's ingenuity.

+This a great tool for easily generating specific things (in this case, spells) that players can latch onto and have fun with, without being burdened by the cost of specifying everything in detail and in doing so limit the potential of said generated thing.

+Using words, latent with meaning, as the fulcrum for leveraging more specific randomness into your play while retaining the inherent flexibility of words is a genius design choice and I can see myself using spark tables like this for other GMing purposes like generating NPCs.

 {{< book "9781950082001" >}}

-# Exploding Dice, the Wild Die and Raises.
+# Exploding Dice, the Wild Die and Raises

-In Savage Worlds, skill checks involve rolling two dice, your skill die which can be anything from d4 to d12 and a Wild die which is always a d6.
+In Savage Worlds, skill checks involve rolling two dice, your skill die which can be anything from a d4 to d12 and a Wild die which is always a d6.

 Both of these dice are rolled separately and they can both "explode" (if you roll the highest number on a die, then you roll the die again, adding both results to the total, repeating this process until the die doesn't explode).